 Q: Is three hours of one sport once a week too much for a 7-year-old?
 This sport meets from 6-

-The Statesboro-Bulloch County Parks and Recreation Department and Sea Island Bank presented the 2013 Firecracker Fest at Mill Creek Regional Park on Thursday.
+The Statesboro-Bulloch County Parks and Recreation Department will host the 15th annual "Swing into Spring" celebration from 5–9 p.m.
+Friday at Mill Creek Regional Park.

 It has been said that adventure is the best way to learn.
 Few could argue the truth of this statement, but how many of us would actually pack our bags and move across the world?